manishshettym/CANN/README.md

   RMSE:5.516
   Time(sec):13.9793

-3.Classification : The IRIS dataset was used to solve a 3 class problem using the ANN.
+### 3.Classification : The IRIS dataset was used to solve a 3 class problem using the ANN.

-### Results
+Results:

   CANN
   Iterations:1000